GoogleCloudPlatform/terraform-google-enterprise-genai/examples/standalone/README.md

 - The configuration of Organization Policies to restrict unapproved services, enforce specific TLS versions, and whitelist allowed Vertex AI notebook base images and access modes.
 - The Cloud KMS infrastructure for Customer-Managed Encryption Keys (CMEK):
   - A Cloud KMS Keyring.
-  - Cloud KMS crypto keys for Artifact Publish and Service Catalog environments.
+  - Cloud KMS crypto keys for Logging, Artifact Publish and Service Catalog projects.
 - The creation of a related Logging bucket in the Logging project.
 - The configuration of Private DNS zones for secure, internal Jupyter Notebook access.
-- The configuration of the Machine Learning Environment Service Accounts and their IAM bindings.
+- The configuration of the Machine Learning environment.
-- The deployment of an Artifact Publish environment, including Artifact Registry for containerized ML pipelines and Cloud Build triggers.
+- The deployment of an Artifact Publish environment, including Artifact Registry for containerized machine learning pipelines and Cloud Build triggers.
-- The deployment of a Service Catalog environment for deploying ML solutions.
+- The deployment of a Service Catalog environment for deploying machine learning solutions.

 **Note:** To deploy this example, you must have an existing project or folder where you can create a service account to deploy the example.
 This service account must be granted the required IAM roles.
 In accordance with the principle of separation of concerns, the project should not be in the same folder as the projects created in this example.

-## Google Cloud Locations

-This example is deployed in the `us-central1` location by default.
-To deploy in another location, change the `region`, `default_region`, and `instance_region` in your `terraform.tfvars` file.
-By default, the blueprint has an Organization Policy that only allows the creation of resources in `us-locations`.
-To deploy in other locations, update the `allowed_locations` input in the main module call.

 ## Prerequisites and Service Account Setup